lachie07/Lizard/README.md

 # Lizard
-An FTP client made using Python
+Lizard is an open-source FTP client made using Python.
+We aim to make a clean, user-friendly environment for easy access throughout the world.